LEGAL NOTICE & WEBSITE CHARTER

 Legal basis for the processing : Such processing is subject to the user’s prior consent to the use of cookies and other similar technologies on the LinkedIn and Twitter social networks for the aforesaid purposes, according to the conditions and provisions anticipated by these companies on the said social networks.

-Personal data retention period : retention of personal data that may be collected through social networks in accordance with the aforesaid stipulations concerning the management and monitoring of the website publisher’s relations with its clients, prospects, and more generally contacts (notably including users).
+Personal data retention period : retention of personal data that may be collected through social networks is retained in an active database for the lifetime of the cookies and other similar technologies by means of which the personal data is collected, up to a maximum of six months.
 With respect to the retention of personal data by LinkedIn and/or Twitter, see their respective Privacy Policy and Cookie Policy (cf. previous paragraphs).

-9/ management of possible requests from persons whose data are processed by the website publisher (including users) for the purposes of exercising their rights regarding personal data protection.
+9/ The management of possible requests from persons whose data are processed by the website publisher (including in particular users) for the purposes of exercising their rights regarding personal data protection.

 Legal basis for the processing : such processing is based on compliance with the legal and regulatory obligations imposed on the website publisher with regard to the processing and protection of personal data.

-Personal data retention period : retention in an active database for the time needed for the processing of the request, and then in the form of an archive for six years.
+Personal data retention period : retention in an active database for the time needed for the processing of the request, and then in the form of an archive for six years from the moment the website publisher responds to the request (depending on the type of request), it being specified, however, that when a copy of an identity document is collected in this context, it is:

-Legal basis for the processing : such processing is based on the legitimate interests pursued by the website publisher in order to preserve / enforce its interests and rights in court, notably in fulfilment of commercial and/or contractual relations with its clients, suppliers, service providers, partners, contacts, including users, etc. Moreover, in connection with this processing, so-called “special” personal data (for example : data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, genetic data, biometric data, data concerning health or data concerning sex life or sexual orientation, data relating to criminal convictions, offences or security measures, etc.) may be processed for the aforesaid purposes if they are necessary in response to these objectives and for the establishment, exercise or defence of legal claims.
+Legal basis for the processing : such processing is based on the legitimate interests pursued by the website publisher in order to preserve / enforce its interests and rights in court, notably in the performance of commercial and/or contractual relations with its clients, suppliers, service providers, partners, contacts, including users, etc. As regards data relating to convictions, offences or security measures that may be processed in the context of this processing, such data is processed for the purposes of enabling the website publisher to prepare and, where applicable, to exercise and monitor legal proceedings as victim or defendant, and to enforce the decisions rendered.
+In addition, as part of this processing, so-called “special” personal data may be processed for the above-mentioned purposes if they are necessary for these purposes and for establishing, exercising or defending a legal right.

-11/ management and monitoring of the website publisher’s relations with its contacts in connection with the missions and/or files entrusted to it (or potentially to be entrusted to it) by its clients or prospects (notably including any natural or legal person linked, directly or indirectly, (i) to a file or mission entrusted or potentially to be entrusted to the website publisher by a client or prospect, or (ii) to a pre-litigation or litigation in which a prospect or client of the website publisher is concerned, such as lawyers or other legal auxiliaries (e.g.: lawyers or other legal advisers: e.g. bailiffs,…), contacts at the said clients or prospects, contacts at the co-contractors of these clients or prospects,…), including the management and monitoring of the relations with these contacts, the management and monitoring of the negotiations with the latter and/or of the aforementioned litigations, and more generally the management and monitoring of the execution of the missions and/or files that are entrusted to the website publisher by its clients or that could be entrusted to the website publisher by its prospects.
+11/ The management and monitoring of the website publisher’s relations with its contacts in connection with the missions and/or files entrusted to it (or potentially to be entrusted to it) by its clients or prospects (notably including any natural or legal person linked, directly or indirectly, (i) to a file or mission entrusted or likely to be entrusted to the website publisher by a client or prospect, or (ii) to a pre-litigation or litigation case in which a prospect or client of the website publisher is involved, such as lawyers or other legal auxiliaries / court or judicial officer (e.g. bailiffs,…), contacts at the said clients or prospects, contacts at the co-contractors of these clients or prospects,…), including the management and monitoring of the relations with these contacts, the management and monitoring of the negotiations with these contacts and/or of the aforementioned litigations / pre-litigations, and more generally the management and monitoring of the execution of the missions and/or files that are entrusted to the website publisher by its clients or that could be entrusted to the website publisher by its prospects.

-Personal data retention period : in principle, retention in an active database for a period of three years from the request, the end of the commercial relationship or from the last contact from the client or prospect of the website publisher (online request, electronic or postal mail, telephone call, click in an e-mail to her/his attention sent by the website publisher,…), then retention in the form of archives for six years.
-However, in case of pre-litigation that would require the retention of personal data notably with a view to the establishment, exercise or defence of the rights of the website publisher’s relevant client, retention until the amicable settlement of the dispute (including its enforcement, where applicable), or, failing this, deletion as soon as the corresponding legal action becomes time-barred / in case of litigation or proceedings, notably judicial proceedings, that would require the retention of personal data notably with a view to the establishment, exercise or defence of the rights of the website publisher’s relevant client, retention for the duration of the said proceedings and until the ordinary and extraordinary means of recourse are exhausted with regard to the decision rendered.
+Personal data retention period : in principle, retention in an active database for a period of three years from the date of the request, the end of the commercial relationship or from the last contact from the client or prospect of the website publisher (online request, electronic or postal mail, telephone call, click in an e-mail to her/his attention sent by the website publisher,…), then retention in the form of archives for six years.
+However, in case of pre-litigation that would require the retention of personal data notably with a view to the establishment, exercise or defence of the rights of the website publisher’s client concerned, retention until the amicable settlement of the dispute (including its enforcement, where applicable), or, failing that, deletion as soon as the corresponding legal action becomes time-barred / in case of litigation or proceedings, notably judicial proceedings, that would require the retention of personal data notably with a view to the establishment, exercise or defence of the rights of the website publisher’s client concerned, retention for the duration of the said proceedings and until the ordinary and extraordinary means of recourse are exhausted with regard to the decision rendered.
 The pronounced decisions may be kept by the website publisher until the decision is fully executed.

 6.2 Collection methods and categories of collected personal data

-In addition, with regard more particularly to personal data processed in the context of recruitment operations, the website publisher may use the information that the user communicates to him (e.g. form completed for this purpose or more generally information mentioned in the CV) which may, under certain conditions, be integrated into a file of candidates (CV database).
-However, the website publisher may also contact third parties (for example, recruitment agencies, previous employers, internship supervisors or clients with whom the user has worked in the context of previous functions) or to use other sources of information (in particular professional social networks, recruitment agencies or websites specialized in recruitment) in order to collect information about the user for the purpose of studying her/his application or profile.
+In addition, with regard more specifically to personal data processed in the context of recruitment operations, the website publisher may use the information that the user communicates to him (e.g. form completed for this purpose or more generally information mentioned in the CV) which may, under certain conditions, be integrated into a file of candidates (CV database).
+However, the website publisher may also contact third parties (for example, recruitment agencies, previous employers, internship supervisors or clients with whom the user has worked in the context of previous functions) or to use other sources of information (in particular LinkedIn, recruitment agencies or sites specialising in recruitment as the Village de la Justice site, Indeed, the Bar site (ex: site of Paris Bar) or the Union des Jeunes Avocats (UJA)) in order to collect applications and/or information about the user for the purpose of studying her/his application or profile.
 In addition, and even in the absence of an application from the user, the website publisher may be required, in particular in the context of monitoring operations and active search for professional profiles that may correspond to its job offers, to collect personal data from third parties (for example, recruitment agencies or “headhunters”) or use other sources of information (in particular professional social networks or sites specializing in recruitment) in order to collect information about the user in order to offer him to apply for one of his job offers.

-If personal data collection forms (for example, contact or recruitment forms integrated into the website, or more generally any collection form in any format that the website publisher may be required to make available to the user or any contact in order to collect information about this person) involve the provision of personal data that are mandatory for the implementation of the associated processing, the relevant fields will be marked with an asterisk or will be specified in the information notice included with the said form, and the possible consequences of failure to provide this information will be indicated (while specifying that, as regards the contact and recruitment forms integrated into the website, failure to provide information in the fields indicated as mandatory may mean that a request linked to this data collection may not be processed, or that its processing may be delayed).
+If personal data collection forms (for example, contact or recruitment forms integrated into the website, or more generally any collection form in any format that the website publisher may make available to the user or any contact in order to collect information about this person) involve the provision of personal data that are mandatory for the implementation of the associated processing, the fields concerned will be marked with an asterisk or will be specified in the information notice included with the said form, and the possible consequences of failure to provide this information will be indicated (it being specified that, as regards the contact and recruitment forms integrated into the website, failure to provide information in the fields indicated as mandatory may mean that a request linked to this data collection may not be processed, or that its processing may be delayed).
 In the absence of an asterisk or specific information, the requested information is optional.
-If no specific collection form is used, the mandatory data for the intended purposes will be indicated to the user, and more generally to any contact concerned, while specifying that the data not indicated as mandatory are of course optional.
+If no specific collection form is used, the mandatory data for the intended purposes will be indicated to the user, and more generally to any contact concerned, it being specified that the data not indicated as mandatory are of course optional.

 Personal data of minors or protected adults : The website publisher offers its services only to adults with legal capacity.
-Also, in general, the use of the website and of the website publisher’s dedicated pages on social networks is reserved for people who have legal capacity and are over eighteen years of age.
-The website publisher can in no way be held responsible for the use of the website or its pages on social networks by adults who lack legal capacity or by minors, and therefore for any resulting consequences, particularly in terms of the processing their personal data.
+Therefore, in general, the use of the website and of the website publisher’s dedicated pages on social networks is reserved for people who have legal capacity and are over the age of eighteen.
+The website publisher can in no way be held responsible for the use of the website or its pages on social networks by adults who lack legal capacity or by minors, and therefore for any resulting consequences, particularly in terms of the processing of their personal data.

 6.3 Personal data recipients

-Moreover, other entities or organisations may also be recipients of the personal data of users, and more generally of contacts of the website publisher (e.g. prospects, clients, suppliers, service providers, contact persons, etc.), provided that the communication of such information is necessary for the purposes pursued by the website publisher, such as for example:
+In addition, other entities or organisations may also be recipients of users’ personal data, and more generally of the website publisher’s contacts (e.g., prospects, clients, suppliers, service providers, contacts, etc.), provided that the communication of such information is necessary for the purposes pursued by the website publisher, such as, for example:

 – the company employing the user (and more generally any contact: prospect, client, supplier, service provider, contact person, etc.), for data concerning the latter;